There’s a Big, New Blender Coming to Lopez Thanks to Lopez Thrift Shop

 Current project: Plumbing and lighting upgrade

-- install additional prep sink sinks
+- install sinks and dishwasher

 - install a brand new 80 gallon hot water heater.
 (Thanks to the Lopez Island Thrift Shop for donating this specific item.)